GooTechnologies/learn/tutorials/images-in-html-components/index.md

 <a href="health_bar-300x191.png"><img class="size-medium wp-image-1045 aligncenter" src="health_bar-300x191.png" alt="health_bar" /></a>

-This is the fourth tutorial in a four part tutorial series.

-1. <a href="http://goolabs.wpengine.com/learn/?p=986">Placing HTML Entities Along the Borders of the Screen</a>
-2. <a href="http://goolabs.wpengine.com/learn/?p=1025">Using HTML Buttons to Affect the Scene</a>
-3. <a href="http://goolabs.wpengine.com/learn/?p=1026">Using Entities to Interact With an HTML Entity</a>
-4. Using Images With HTML Entities

 <hr />

 The first thing we will need to do, is create a new DIV in our HTML Entity to hold the health bars.
 Inside this DIV, we will put place holders to store our 'empty' and 'full' images.
 We have structured it this way, so we can easily re-position the health bar without having to touch the images themselves.